15 Different Types of Willow Trees

 4. Arctic Willow (Salix Arctica)

-The Arctic willow is small to a medium-sized shrub native to the Arctic and Subarctic regions.
-It has small, narrow green leaves on the top and white on the bottom.
+The Arctic willow is a small to medium-sized shrub native to the Arctic and Subarctic regions.

-These different willow trees are hardy plants that can tolerate cold temperatures and poor soil conditions.
+These different willow trees are hardy plants that tolerate cold temperatures and poor soil conditions.
 It is often used as an ornamental plant in gardens.

 5. Bebb Willow Tree